WebSolutionsGroup/esqrt/README.md

 The Enhanced SuiteQL Query Tool continues to evolve with exciting new features planned for future releases.
 Here's what's on the horizon:

-### 📊 Enhanced Data Export
+### 📊 Enhanced Data Export ✅ **COMPLETED in v1.1.0**
-- **Enhanced CSV Exporting Options**: Advanced CSV export with customizable delimiters, quote escaping, and encoding options for better data integration workflows
+- **✅ Enhanced CSV Exporting Options**: Advanced CSV export with customizable delimiters, quote escaping, and encoding options for better data integration workflows

 ### 🔧 Advanced Query Capabilities
 - **Parameterized Queries**: Interactive parameter input dialog for dynamic queries with `?` placeholders, supporting date pickers, dropdowns, and validation